Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * Z axis (blue) is the orientation of the Z axis
 * position XYZ (yellow) is the information about the tool tip's position

-Whether the orientation information is included in inverse kinematics calculations, depends on the orientationType:
-* zaxis uses Z axis information (3rd column)
-* no doesn't use the first three columns
-* full uses all three orientation columns

 Some technical information about the transformation matrix:
 * for every orientation vector, x² + y² + z² = 1
-* each orientation vector is vertical to the other ones (orthonormal)
+* each orientation vector is vertical to the other ones (orthonormal) and the axes are organized righthanded
-* full can be uniquely translated into quaternions.
-Quaternions are used for storage efficiency, using 4 instead of 9 values
+* full can be uniquely translated into quaternions and reverse.
+Quaternions are used for storage efficiency, using 4 instead of 9 values.
+They can also be translated into angle-axis mode with 4 parameters, where angle is a Euler axis (not to be confused with Euler angles).
 * The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions.
 They don't change.
 * the transformation matrices are created by the Dn Denavit-Hartenberg parameters and multiplied to get forward kinematics